TimBrunsmo/claude-safe/README.md

 That's it.
 Claude starts, but it can only see your project folder.
 Your SSH keys, cloud credentials, and other files are invisible and protected.

+Develop in peace knowing that even if a malicious package gets installed, it's trapped inside the container and can't touch the rest of your system.

 ## Why?

 When you run `npm install some-package`, that package can execute arbitrary code with your user's full permissions: